-Remove wine stains from 100% cotton, cotton polyester and permanent press clothing if you sponge it onto the spill within twenty-four hours?
+Remove wine stains from 100% cotton, cotton polyester and permanent press clothing by sponging it onto the spill within twenty-four hours.

-Substitute for fabric softener when you add 1 cup to the rinse cycle?
-This is particularly helpful for folks who like to line dry their clothes, since vinegar will help reduce that “crunchy” feeling air-dryed fabrics often get.
+Use it as a fabric softener by adding 1 cup to the rinse cycle.
+This is particularly helpful for folks who like to line dry their clothes since vinegar will help reduce that “crunchy” feeling air-dryed fabrics often get.
 Don’t worry, the smell will disappear long before the clothes are dry.

 Disinfect fabric without bleach, which can irritate sensitive skin and lungs.
 Just add 1 1/2 cups to the wash cycle along with your favorite detergent (but no washing soda) and run it through the hottest cycle specified by the fabric label.